The euro in Croatia: blessing or curse?

 Summary

-On 1 January 2023, Croatia replaced the kuna with the euro and joined the eurozone.
-The transition proceeded technically without major issues, but the economic aftermath is contested.
-Price increases, declining purchasing power and divided public opinion characterise the first year with the new currency.
+On 1 January 2023 Croatia replaced the kuna with the euro and joined the eurozone.
+The transition worked technically.
+The economic aftermath is contested.
+Price increases, declining purchasing power plus divided public opinion marked that first year with the new currency.

 Key Findings

-• The euro introduction proceeded operationally smoothly, but was followed by significant price increases for imported goods and services
+• The euro introduction worked smoothly operationally but big price increases for imported goods and services followed

 • The purchasing power of the Croatian population declined compared to the kuna period